System Design Space

 High-load pilots validated the model

-Large production events such as Pokemon GO demonstrated that Kubernetes could support real-world traffic beyond early experiments.
+Large events such as Pokemon GO showed that Kubernetes could handle real traffic and was practical beyond early experiments.

 2018-2022

-Kubernetes reached CNCF Graduated status, managed distributions became mainstream, and KubeCon evolved into a major platform engineering event.
+Kubernetes reached CNCF Graduated status, managed Kubernetes became mainstream, and KubeCon grew into a major platform-engineering conference.

 Related chapter